Oka and Alexander polynomials of symplectic curves and divisibility relations: Preliminaries on Alexander polynomials and curves

 With the Alexander polynomial for complex curves in mind, we now go back to the classical case, that of links in $S^3$, and we define the variant $\hat\Delta$ of the Alexander polynomial appearing in Theorem~\ref{t:main}.
+In fact, we will define Oka polynomials, which are a suitably twisted version of Alexander polynomials, of which $\hat\Delta$ is a special case.

 As already mentioned, the classical Alexander polynomial of a link $K$ comes from the choice of a preferred morphism $\phi_K \co \pi_1(S^3 \setminus K) \to \Z$ which sends all meridians of $K$ to $1$.
 When $K$ is the link of a singularity of $\sC^+ = \sC \cup L$ lying on $L$, however, $K$ has a unique (unknotted) component that corresponds to the component $L$ of $\sC^+$.
 As we have seen above, this component behaves differently from the others, in that its meridian is not sent to $1 \in \Z$ by the morphism $\pi_1(\CP\setminus \sC^+) \to \Z$, but rather to $-d$ (where $d$ is the degree of $\sC$).
-This motivates the following definition.